timhughes/docker-centos/README.md

 docker-centos
 =============

-Centos bas image with systemd added and some packages to allow testing with puppetlabs Beaker
+Centos base image with systemd added and some packages to allow testing with puppetlabs Beaker